 In what ways can memory be documented as a subjective, multi-perspectival and participative process and made visible?
-How can recent municipal history be experienced and put into relation to the present?
+How can recent urban history be experienced and put into relation to the present?

-For the archive, UnDesignUnit combined methods from oral history and design research to a singular approach to the archive theme, focusing on the subjectiveness of memory processes.
+For the archive, UnDesignUnit combined methods from oral history and design research to a unique approach to the archive theme which places the focus on the subjectiveness of memory processes.
 The aim is to include a wide range of perspectives including non-institutional ones, and render recent history concrete and related to the present.

 The archive has been conceived as a growing installation in the exhibition “over 13 – reflections on an art space” and will be enriched during the exhibition’s duration with further exhibits, threads and connections.
 In the reception office, which is part of the archive in the exhibition, visitors and contemporaries, among them artists, curators as well as former staff members and neighbors are being invited to contribute their personal souvenirs such as invitations and photos, or correspondence and stories to the archive, which will gradually be integrated into the existing installation.

 The Archive of Subjective Memories is becoming a permanent institution in the front rooms of the Lothringer Strasse Halle.
 All those interested may discover printed matter, artefacts and stories from the lively history of the municipal art space and retrace and experience the personal memories, insights, meanings and narratives from 40 years art space.

 The Archive of the Subjective Memories is a contribution to the exhibition over 13 – reflections on an art space (10.10.2020—11.4.2021) on the occasion of the 40th anniversary of the art space of the city of Munich, curated by Lisa Britzger and Luzi Gross (Lothringer 13 Halle) in collaboration with Anna Lena von Helldorff with the support ofTheo Thönnessen.